| Dietary Supplements | Health Conditions | Healthy Nutrition | Natural Remedies | Skin Care | Metabolism | Cardiovascular Health |

 2. Food poisoning

-Food poisoning is one of the causes of diarrhea.
-When someone consumes food that contains bacteria for example, green colored stool can occur.
+Food poisoning is leading cause of diarrhea.
+When someone consumes contaminated food, the body will react with a number of symptoms, including green colored stool, vomiting, and even fever.
 Other symptoms of food poisoning may be watery diarrhea.
-You body will reject the food that is bad for you and eliminate it quickly.
 Seek medical attention if you experience severe diarrhea accompanied with dehydration, cramping, or fever.
-Toddler diarrhea and infant diarrhea must be monitored closely.
+Toddler and infant diarrhea must be monitored closely as this can lead to dehydration, which is deadly in children and infants.

 3. E. Coli